When to Hire a Workers Comp Lawyer

 Signs You Should Get a Workers Comp Lawyer

-- Your employer drags its feet with your claim – If you’re injured on the job, you should immediately notify your employer.
-The company must provide you with the proper paperwork, report your case to the state workers comp board and file a claim with its workers comp insurance company.
+- Your employer drags its feet with your claim – If you’re injured on the job, you should immediately notify your employer and start the reporting process.
+The company must provide you with the proper paperwork, report your case to the state workers comp board and file a claim with its insurance carrier.
 Reporting regulations and deadlines vary from state to state, but it should typically take no longer than 30 days to complete this process.

 - If you suffer permanent disability, either partial or total, that will prevent you from ever fully returning to work – Insurance companies are more likely to contest such claims because they are the most expensive.